-2011 Sophomore Season
+2011 - Sophomore Season

-2010 Freshman Season
+2010 - Freshman Season

-A four-year starter for Coach Dan McGugin at Montgomery Bell Academy, Bars was a Tennessee Sportswriters all-state selection in 2009.
+A four-year starter for coach Dan McGugin at Montgomery Bell Academy, Bars was a Tennessee Sportswriters all-state selection in 2009.
 He was named to the Dandy Dozen as one of Tennessee's top 12 players.
 During his junior and senior campaigns, he combined for a total of 179 tackles, 11 sacks and four interceptions.
-Bars helped his squad to a state championship in 2007, and as captain, led his team to a state runner-up finish in 2009.
+Bars helped his squad to a state championship in 2007 and, as captain, led his team to a state runner-up finish in 2009.
 Bars also lettered in track and basketball.

 Full name is Bradley Joseph Bars.
 He is the son of Joe and Sally Bars.
 He has two younger brothers, Blake and Alex, and one younger sister, Lauren.
 His father and uncle, Mike Bars, played football at Notre Dame and his grandfather, Joe Bars Sr., was a pitcher for the Brooklyn Dodgers.
 Doug Eggleston, Bars' maternal grandfather, and his uncle, Don Kolcheff, both played football at Michigan.
 In his free time, Bars enjoys attending concerts, listening to music, playing the saxophone and piano, and water sports.
-He is planning to major in finance in the Smeal College of Business.
-Bars earned a perfect 4.00 grade-point average during the 2010 fall semester and had a 3.94 cumulative GPA after the spring semester.
+He graduated with a degree in finance in May 2014.
 Born April 24, 1992 in Chicago, Ill.